Writing a Curriculum Vitae (CV)

 For all but very senior positions your should aim to fit your CV on one side of standard sheet of business paper.
 For large corporation director positions two or three sheets are acceptable, but a well-presented single side will always tend to impress and impact more than lots of detail spread over a number of sheets.
 Always try to use as few words as possible.
 In CV writing, like advertising, "less is more".
 This means you need to think carefully about the words you use - make sure each one is working for you - if any aren't, remove them or replace them.
 Never use two words when one will do.

-Here is a free CV template (doc file - MSWord) - and same CV template for OpenOffice: free CV template (odt file) - single sheet format, UK A4 paper size - into which you can insert your own details - adapt the template to suit your purposes.
-Refer to the CV words and phrases examples below to help you develop and craft your own special CV.
-Here is the CV teaching/learning guide (pdf).
+Check out our free CV template - single sheet format, UK A4 paper size to input your own details and adapt for your own purposes.
+Refer to the CV words and phrases examples below to help you develop and craft your own.

 Creating your own CV templates to use for different career moves can save you time in writing different CVs for different types of jobs.